Distinguishing decoherence from alternative quantum theories by dynamical decoupling: Dynamical decoupling for bounded Hamiltonians

 where $\text{Ad}(v_{i})(\cdot)=v_{i}(\cdot)v_{i}^{\dagger}$ and the product is time-ordered.
 The generalization to time-dependent generators is straight forward and will be used later in the examples.
-Throughout this paper we assume perfect decoupling operations.
-Bounds on the accuracy of the decoupling operations to successfully suppress environmental decoherence can be found for example in \cite{Acc1, Acc2, Acc3} We consider the case where the decoupling operations are chosen uniformly random from $V$, which has some advantage over deterministic schemes \cite{LVioalRandD, DecouplingSpinBRand}.
+Throughout this paper we consider perfect decoupling operations, while bounds for the non-perfect case can be found for example in \cite{Acc1, Acc2, Acc3}.
+The decoupling operations are chosen uniformly random from $V$, which has some advantage over deterministic schemes \cite{LVioalRandD, DecouplingSpinBRand}.
 Notice that our definition of random dynamical decoupling differs slightly from \cite{LVioalRandD}.
 The time evolution \eqref{eq:timeevolutiondecoupling} becomes a stochastic process with expected dynamics determined by

 This leads to the \emph {decoupling condition} $\bar{\mathcal{L}}=0$, which one requires in order to successfully suppress decoherence.
 Note that this condition is independent of whether we use a deterministic or random decoupling scheme \cite{LVioal1}.
 The idea behind this condition is that it ensures the cancellation of $\mathcal{L}$ in first order in $\Delta t||\mathcal{L}||$.
 For $\Delta t \to 0$, keeping the total time $t$ fixed, the time evolution \eqref{eq:timeevolutiondecoupling} becomes therefore effectively the identity.